Let's talk about sex!

 - need to pass urine more often

 Urine can be tested to determine if you are pregnant, and this result is available straight away.
-If your period is at least 3 days late, your urine can be tested.
+If your period is at least 3 days late or its been 3 weeks since you had unprotected sex, your urine can be tested.
 Home pregnancy testing kits are available at pharmacies and some supermarkets.